-A. Create a unique constraint.
+a unique constraint.

-B. Create a foreign key constraint to the StoreID column in each of the store tables.

-C. Create a rule and bind it to the StoreID column.

-D. Create a check constraint.
+- B. Create a foreign key constraint to the StoreID column in each of the store tables. - C. Create a rule and bind it to the StoreID column. - D. Create a check constraint. - E. Create a table-valued user-defined function.